Zied-Guesmi/End-of-studies-project/README.md

 ## Presentation
 The pdf gives an overview of the presentation (no animations unfortunately).
-Ping me if you need access to the real presentation.
+Ping me if you need access to the presentation file.